wpkc/mindbody-calendar/README.md

 mindbody-calendar
 =======

-NOTICE: MindBody Online API access is only available to customers with Accelerate or Ultimate level accounts.
-This code will NOT work with anything less.
+<strong>NOTICE:</strong> <em>MindBody Online API access is only available to customers with Accelerate or Ultimate level accounts.
+This code will NOT work with anything less.</em>

 Use this repository to add the following features to your custom WordPress theme:
 * A sidebar widget that displays up to 12 upcoming events from your MindBody Online account.